joeynguyen/spendless/README.md

 # spendLess
-Personal finance tracker built using Electron, React, PouchDB, React-Bootstrap, and coming soon, Redux.
+Personal finance tracker built using Electron, React, Redux, PouchDB, and React-Bootstrap.
 Compiled with Babel and bundled with Webpack.

 ## Install